andrewspies/obox_livedash_task/README.md

 5. This has taken about 7 hours - I'm clearly rusty with PHP as I feel this should have gone much quicker.
 6. In hindesight I believe that I should have done the JS first and then the PHP, sticking closer to the initial plan.
 Going back and forth has wasted significant time.
 7. After quick evaluation of tasks required, I realise I shouldn't have built an API type setup and instead used a more simple php style set of pages - this would have been much quicker.
+8. So I'm driven to complete this and feel that although this has taken long, I would only do a deservice to myself to not finish.
+9. I think I made my life hard by trying to use a single txt file to store all users, for some reason I can't quite get the update user logic to work smoothly, may be best to just create a file for each user and then just update that file - like one file is one row in a DB.